Travis Perkins PLC Modern Slavery Transparency Statement 2019

 - We set a KPI during 2019 on the completion of modern slavery training by our employees.
 To date, employees in higher-risk roles such as Quality Assurance, Human Resources and Sourcing have completed training and the training modules are available to all employees.
 Completion of the new training module will be mandatory for all employees.
 Progress will be reported at the end of 2020.

 - We became members of SEDEX through Wickes and this gives us access to extensive responsible sourcing data and knowledge.
 We continued to support the Sustainable Supply Chain School and attended events by expert industry bodies to remain informed on best practice in tackling modern slavery.

 Policies & Systems

 We will continue to develop our approach, review our progress and publish an updated statement annually.
-This statement is approved by the Board of Travis Perkins plc and its subsidiaries in relation to the financial period ending 31st December 2018.
+This statement is approved by the Board of Travis Perkins plc and its relevant subsidiaries in relation to the financial period ending 31st December 2019.

-* For 2018, this included all relevant, active subsidiary companies according to the requirements of the Modern Slavery Act 2015: Travis Perkins plc, Travis Perkins Trading Company Limited, Wickes Building Supplies Limited, City Plumbing Supplies Holdings Limited, Keyline Builders Merchants Limited, CCF Limited, Travis Perkins P&H Holdings Limited, Primaflow Limited, Connections (AML) Limited, Toolstation Limited, Benchmarx Kitchens and Joinery Limited, Tile Giant Limited, PTS Group Limited, Rudridge Limited.
+1. For 2019, this included all relevant, active subsidiary companies according to the requirements of the Modern Slavery Act 2015: Travis Perkins plc, Travis Perkins Trading Company Limited, Wickes Building Supplies Limited, City Plumbing Supplies Holdings Limited, Keyline Civils Specialist Limited, CCF Limited, Toolstation Limited, Benchmarx Kitchens and Joinery Limited, Tile Giant Limited, BSS Group Limited, Primaflow Limited (divested January 2020), Direct Heating Spares Limited and PTS Group Limited.